 Project monitoring and controlling process group activities create forecasts.
-What will be the budget of the project on completion?
+What will be the budget for the project on completion?
 What will be the end date of the project if the project performs as it performed till now?
 These types of forecasts help to see how far the project is from its targets.

 Once the project deliverables are completed, they are presented to the customer.
-If the deliverables meet the requirements agreed with the customer, in the beginning, the customer accepts the project and closing phase is triggered.
+If the project deliverables meet the requirements agreed with the customer, in the beginning, the customer accepts the project and the closing phase is triggered.